OAGi/Score/docs/user_guide/index.rst

 This is a feature specific to OAGIS design pattern.
 Each OAGIS component typically has an extension point.
 The OAGIS extension design pattern is as follows.
-First, create an ACC whose *Component Type* is set to *Base*; its object class term should end with “Base”, e.g., “Party Base”.
+First, create an ACC whose *Component Type* is set to *Base*; its object class term should end with "Base", e.g., "Party Base".
 This is the ACC where all properties reside.
 Then, create another ACC whose *Component Type* is set to *Semantics* and it is based on the first ACC.
-The object class term of this ACC should be the same as that of the first ACC but without the word “Base”, e.g., “Party”.
+The object class term of this ACC should be the same as that of the first ACC but without the word "Base", e.g., "Party".
 For OAGIS, the Semantics ACC is where the extension point should be created.
 Score provides a macro to do that.
 Necessary entities are created with correct names and properties.
 To do that.

 1. Make sure the `ACC detail page is open <#view-detail-of-an-acc>`__, it is in the WIP state, and is owned by the current user.
-ACC must not already have a property named “Extension”.
+ACC must not already have a property named "Extension".

-2. Click on the ellipsis next to the root node of the ACC and select “Create OAGi Extension Component”.
-This menu item is not visible if the ACC already has a property named “Extension”.
+2. Click on the ellipsis next to the root node of the ACC and select "Create OAGi Extension Component".
+This menu item is not visible if the ACC already has a property named "Extension".

 3. A dialog appears asking for confirmation or cancellation.

-4. If confirmed, the ACC will be inserted with the “Extension” property at the bottom.
+4. If confirmed, the ACC will be inserted with the "Extension" property at the bottom.
 It should be noted that if the user removes the property and invoke this macro again, it will result in duplication extension components created.
 The user can simply add the existing property extension ASCCP instead of invoking the macro.
-For OAGIS, the proper extension ASCCP for an ACC is the one with this DEN pattern “Extension.
-[Object Class Term] Extension”.
-For example, for “Party.
-Details” ACC, a proper extension ASCCP is “Extension.
-Party Extension”.
+For OAGIS, the proper extension ASCCP for an ACC is the one with this DEN pattern "Extension.
+[Object Class Term] Extension".
+For example, for "Party.
+Details" ACC, a proper extension ASCCP is "Extension.
+Party Extension".
 If duplicated extension CCs were created, the user should `delete <#delete-a-newly-created-cc>`__ them.
-The extraneous components would include the extension ASCCP and ACC with DENs such as “Extension.
-Party Extension” and “Party Extension.
-Details”.
+The extraneous components would include the extension ASCCP and ACC with DENs such as "Extension.
+Party Extension" and "Party Extension.
+Details".
 They would have older update timestamps.

 DT Management